danielkec/blog/_posts/2021-10-12-helidon-lra.md

 ```

 You can see that right after deployment EXTERNAL-IP of the external LoadBalancer reads as `<pending>`
 because OCI is provisioning it for you.
-But if you invoke `kubectl get services` a little later it will
+But if you invoke `kubectl get services` a little later,
-give you external ip address with Helidon Cinema example exposed on port 80.
+then it will give you an external IP address with Helidon Cinema example exposed on port 80.

 ## Conclusion
 Keeping integrity in distributed systems with compensation logic isn't a new idea,
 but can be quite complicated to achieve without special tooling.
-*MicroProfile Long Running Actions* is exactly that, a tooling hiding the complexities.
+*MicroProfile Long Running Actions* is exactly that,
-So we can focus on business logic, instead of inventing wheel again.
+tooling that hides the complexities so you can focus on business logic.

-We are already working on additional exciting features, like compatibility with other LRA coordinators
+We are already working on additional exciting features,
-or support of LRA context in messaging.
+like compatibility with other LRA coordinators or support of LRA context in messaging.

 So stay tuned and happy coding!